 Then add the papaya and the tomatoes, stirring and mashing with the easy dressing.

-Suwanee always serves this with sticky rice and cabbage wraps.
-She also showed me how to make her authentic Thai sticky rice which you can find on her blog, Simply Suwanee.
+Suwanee always serves her Thai Green Papaya Salad with sticky rice and cabbage wraps.
+She also showed me how to make her authentic Thai sticky rice, which you can find on her blog, Simply Suwanee.

-Give this Bangkok-Style Green Papaya Salad a try!
-Visit Simply Suwanee and take a peek at her recipes and photos- amazing- and make her sticky rice!
+I hope you give this Thai Green Papaya Salad a try!
+Visit Simply Suwanee and take a peek at her recipes and photos- amazing- and make her sticky rice! xoxo Sylvia

 - Total Time: 25 minutes